-15 Hospitals that have implemented mandatory influenza vaccination programs have not reported the backlash by HCP predicted by Annas.
-The Children's Hospital of Philadelphia 16 surveyed a number of paid HCP (both clinical and non-clinical staff) and found that 74.4% of 17 18 respondents indicated they agreed with the hospital's vaccination policy even though a 19 number of them (72%) described the influenza vaccine requirement as coercive [58].
-Finally, in addition to the benefits of protection of HCP and their patients against influenza infection.
-20 requiring HCP to be vaccinated sets a good example to the public and could help to promote 21 22 influenza vaccination in all populations [58, 59].
+Hospitals that have implemented mandatory influenza vaccination programs have not reported the backlash by HCP predicted by Annas.
+The Children's Hospital of Philadelphia surveyed a number of paid HCP (both clinical and non-clinical staff) and found that 74.4% of respondents indicated they agreed with the hospital's vaccination policy even though a number of them (72%) described the influenza vaccine requirement as coercive [58].
+Finally, in addition to the protective benefits to HCP and their patients against influenza infection, requiring HCP to be vaccinated sets a good example to the public and could help to promote influenza vaccination in all populations [58, 59].

-24 Ethical and Social Concerns Regarding Employer Requirements
+Ethical and Social Concerns Regarding Employer Requirements

-HCP may oppose employer required vaccination on the basis of worker autonomy, culture, or religion.
+HCP may oppose employer-required vaccination on the basis of worker autonomy, culture, or religion.

-When considering employer required vaccination of HCP, HCE should consider thefollowing arguments:
+When considering employer required vaccination of HCP, HCE should consider the following arguments:

-- Worker autonomy The rights of HCP to make their own health care choices and 29 have their autonomy respected are ethical considerations [60].
-One of the many ways 30 31 autonomy is protected under the law is through the right to refuse medical treatment.
-Mandatory approaches are coercive and it can be argued that these policies infringe 32 on an individual's autonomy to make informed choices about their health.
-However, 33 34 an individual's autonomy is not unlimited [61] and the duty of HCP to limit the 35 transmission of influenza through vaccination to avoid causing significant harm to vulnerable patients may override personal autonomy [54].
-36 - Culture A Joint Commission report noted that cultural considerations may play an important role in HCP decisions to accept or decline vaccination.
+- Worker autonomy The rights of HCP to make their own health care choices and have their autonomy respected are ethical considerations [60].
+One of the many ways autonomy is protected under the law is through the right to refuse medical treatment.
+Mandatory approaches are coercive and it can be argued that these policies infringe on an individual's autonomy to make informed choices about their health.
+However, an individual's autonomy is not unlimited [61] and the duty of HCP to limit the transmission of influenza through vaccination to avoid causing significant harm to vulnerable patients may override personal autonomy [54]. - Culture A Joint Commission report noted that cultural considerations may play an important role in HCP decisions to accept or decline vaccination.
 In studies comparing differences in HCP influenza vaccination declination, the authors found that HCP in North America cited fear of adverse reactions as the primary reason for refusing vaccination.
-In contrast, HCP in Switzerland cited the perception that they did not feel at risk for illness as the primary reason for refusing vaccination [60].
+In contrast, HCP in Switzerland cited the perception that they did not feel at risk for illness as the primary reason for refusing vaccination [60]. - Religion Some HCP may oppose influenza vaccination based on religious convictions, and many mandatory vaccination policies have allowed religious exemptions for HCP who decline vaccination in good faith because of strongly held beliefs [61].
+However, HCE should ensure that their exemption policies are in accordance with state-defined legislation.

-- Religion Some HCP may oppose influenza vaccination based on religious convictions, and many mandatory vaccination policies have allowed religious exemptions for HCP who decline vaccination in good faith because of strongly held beliefs [61]. - 9 Employer requirements for vaccination may be subject to the collective bargaining process 10 for unionized workers.
+Employer requirements for vaccination may be subject to the collective bargaining process for unionized workers.